gabrielsacampos/imobapp/README.md

   - ImobziLeases
   - ImobziInvoices

-### **GranatumService** after our databse is up to date, this service get paid invoices and divide by catgory each item from invoices to store at cash flow
+### **GranatumService** : This service get paid invoices and divide by catgory each item from invoices to store at cash flow

 - Granatum
   - GranatumTransactions